maximelovino/festiv.al/README.md

 ```

 This will return a response like the one for the artist song.

+Our backend is gonna look at the lineup and pick an artist and use the Spotify route to get a song.

 #### Endpoint to get detail for an event